drone/autoscaler-docs/content/faq/licensing/how-do-i-contribute.md

 weight: 5
 ---

 You can contribute to the project by submitting a pull request to the GitHub repository.
-You will need to license your code under the BSD-3-Clause license; code contributions under the BSD-3-Clause are compatible with the BSL.
+You will need to license your code under the BSD-3-Clause license; code contributions under the BSD-3-Clause are compatible with the Polyform License.